yudai-nkt/vscode-gibo/README.md

 This extension has not been published on Visual Studio Marketplace yet.
 You need to manually clone the repository, and package the VSIX format to install this extension.

+## Usage
+Invoke 'Create or append to .gitignore' from the command palette, and then select boilerplate(s) you want to use.
+If you have multiple folders in your workspace, you will be asked to select in which folder you want to create a .gitignore before boilerplate selection.

 ## Contribution
 Contributions are highly welcome.
 Feel free to report an [issue][] or submit a [pull request][].